Berries taste great, are highly nutritious, and provide many health benefits, including for your heart and skin.

 Berries contain antioxidants, which help keep free radicals under control.

-In another study, when healthy people consumed 17 ounces (500 grams) of strawberry pulp every day for 30 days, one pro-oxidant marker decreased by 38% (9).
+In another study in healthy people, eating 17 ounces (500 grams) of strawberry pulp every day for 30 days decreased a pro-oxidant marker by 38% (

-are high in antioxidants such as anthocyanins, which may protect cells from free radical damage.
+are high in antioxidants like anthocyanins, which may protect your cells from

 Berries may improve your blood sugar and insulin levels.

-Test-tube and human studies suggest they may protect cells from high blood sugar levels, help increase insulin sensitivity and reduce blood sugar and insulin response to high-carb meals (10, 11, 12, 13).
+Test-tube and human studies suggest that they may protect your cells from high blood sugar levels, help increase insulin sensitivity, and reduce blood sugar and insulin response to high-carb meals (10,

 Importantly, these effects appear to occur in both healthy people and those with insulin resistance.

-In one study of healthy women, consuming 5 ounces (150 grams) of puréed strawberries or mixed berries with bread led to a 24–26% reduction in insulin levels, compared to consuming the bread alone (13).
+In one study in healthy women, eating 5 ounces (150 grams) of puréed strawberries or mixed berries with bread led to a 24–26% reduction in insulin levels, compared to consuming the bread alone (

-Moreover, in a six-week study, obese, insulin-resistant people who consumed a blueberry smoothie twice per day experienced greater improvements in insulin sensitivity than the group who consumed smoothies without berries (14).
+Moreover, in a six-week study, obese people with insulin resistance who drank a blueberry smoothie twice per day experienced greater improvements in insulin sensitivity than those who consumed berry-free smoothies (

 may improve blood sugar and insulin response when consumed with high-carb foods

 Berries are a good source of fiber, including soluble fiber.
-Studies have shown that consuming soluble fiber slows down the movement of food through your digestive tract, leading to reduced hunger and increased feelings of fullness.
+Studies show that consuming soluble fiber slows down the movement of food through your digestive tract, leading to reduced hunger and increased feelings of fullness.

 What’s more, fiber helps reduce the number of calories you absorb from mixed meals.
-One study found that doubling your fiber intake could help your body absorb up to 130 fewer calories per day (17).
+One study found that doubling your fiber intake could make you absorb up to 130 fewer calories per day (

-In addition, the high fiber content of berries means that their digestible or net carb content is low.
-Net carbs are calculated by subtracting fiber from total carbs.
+In addition, the high fiber content of berries means that they’re low in digestible or net carbs, which are calculated by subtracting fiber from total carbs.

 Berries are low in calories and extremely nutritious.
 In addition to being high in antioxidants, they also contain several vitamins and minerals.

-Berries, especially strawberries, are high in vitamin C. In fact, one cup of strawberries provides a whopping 150% of the RDI for vitamin C (20).
+Berries, especially strawberries, are high in vitamin C. In fact, 1 cup (150 grams) of strawberries provides a whopping 150% of the RDI for vitamin C (20).

-With the exception of vitamin C, all berries are fairly similar in terms of their vitamin and mineral contents.
+With the exception of vitamin C, all berries are fairly similar in terms of their vitamin and mineral content.

-Bottom Line: Berries are rich in several vitamins and minerals, especially vitamin C and manganese, yet low in calories.
+are low in calories yet rich in several vitamins and minerals, especially

 Berries have strong anti-inflammatory properties.

-Inflammation is your body’s way of mounting a defense against infection or injury.
+Inflammation is your body’s defense against infection or injury.

-However, modern lifestyles often lead to excessive, sustained inflammation due to increased stress, inadequate physical activity and unhealthy food choices.
+However, modern lifestyles often lead to excessive, long-term inflammation due to increased stress, inadequate physical activity, and unhealthy food choices.

 Berries are a heart-healthy food.

-In one study, adults with metabolic syndrome who consumed a beverage made from freeze-dried strawberries daily for eight weeks experienced an 11% drop in LDL ("bad") cholesterol (32).
+In an 8-week study, adults with metabolic syndrome who consumed a beverage made from freeze-dried strawberries daily experienced an 11% drop in LDL (bad) cholesterol (

-In a controlled study, when obese people consumed 1.5 ounces (50 grams) of freeze-dried blueberries for eight weeks, their oxidized LDL levels decreased by 28% (38).
+In a controlled study in obese people, those eating 1.5 ounces (50 grams) of freeze-dried blueberries for 8 weeks noticed a 28% reduction in their oxidized LDL levels (

-Bottom Line: Berries have been shown to lower LDL cholesterol levels and help protect LDL cholesterol from becoming oxidized.
+have been shown to lower LDL (bad) cholesterol levels and help protect it from

-This makes sense, given that the antioxidants in berries help control free radicals, one of the leading causes of skin damage that contributes to aging (39).
+Berries may help reduce skin wrinkling, as their antioxidants help control free radicals, one of the leading causes of skin damage that contributes to aging (

-In one study, applying ellagic acid to the skin of hairless mice that were exposed to ultraviolet light for eight weeks decreased inflammation and helped protect collagen from damage (42).
+In one study, applying ellagic acid to the skin of hairless mice exposed to ultraviolet light for eight weeks decreased inflammation and helped protect collagen from damage (

-In one study, 20 patients with colon cancer consumed 2 ounces (60 grams) of freeze-dried raspberries for 1–9 weeks.
-This treatment was found to improve tumor markers in some patients, although not all (50).
+In a study in 20 people with colon cancer, eating 2 ounces (60 grams) of freeze-dried raspberries for 1–9 weeks improved tumor markers in some participants, though not all (

-For people who want to lose weight, the low calories in berries make them ideal to include in meals, snacks or desserts.
+For people who want to lose weight, the few calories in berries make them ideal to include in meals, snacks, or desserts.

 Organic and wild berries are now widely available in many parts of the world.
-When they are not in season, frozen berries can be purchased and thawed as needed.
+When they’re not in season, frozen berries can be purchased and thawed as needed.

 The only people who need to avoid berries are those who require a low-fiber diet for certain digestive disorders, as well as individuals who are allergic to berries.
 Allergic reactions to strawberries are most common.

-Bottom Line: Berries can be enjoyed on most diets because they are low in calories and carbs and widely available in fresh or frozen forms.
+can be enjoyed on most diets, as they’re low in calories and carbs and widely

-In addition to lowering cholesterol, berries provide other benefits for heart health.
-One of these is better function of your arteries.
+In addition to lowering cholesterol, berries provide other benefits for heart health, including improving the function of your arteries.

 The cells that line your blood vessels are called endothelial cells.
-These cells help control blood pressure, keep blood from clotting and perform other important functions.
+They help control blood pressure, keep blood from clotting, and perform other important functions.

-Excessive inflammation can damage them, inhibiting proper function.
-The term for this is endothelial dysfunction, and it's a major risk factor for heart disease (52).
+Excessive inflammation can damage these cells, inhibiting proper function.
+This is referred to as endothelial dysfunction, a major risk factor for heart disease (

-In a controlled study of 44 people with metabolic syndrome, those who consumed a daily blueberry smoothie showed significant improvements in endothelial function, compared to those who consumed a smoothie without blueberries (57).
+In a controlled study in 44 people with metabolic syndrome, those consuming a daily blueberry smoothie showed significant improvements in endothelial function, compared to the control group (

-Even though fresh berries are considered the healthiest, berries in processed form may still provide some heart-healthy benefits.
+Though fresh berries are considered healthiest, berries in processed form may still provide some heart-healthy benefits.
 Baked berry products are considered processed, whereas freeze-dried berries are not.

 Another way to include berries in your diet is as part of a salad.

-Bottom Line: Berries are delicious when served alone, with cream or in healthy recipes.
+are delicious when served alone, with cream, or in healthy recipes.